discrimy/linthell/README.md

 - `line` - line number
 - `message` - linter message

+Your regex should matchs all message related to an issue because unfiltered issues are printed by the whole match.

 You can test your regex against linter output with [regexr](https://regexr.com/).